revility/hardcorps/README.md

 +Waitfordamage key.
 Checked from the player.def file. used to stop enable and disable the player taking damage.

++noaim key for enemies.
+When set to 1, enemies and bots will only shoot straight ahead in the direction of the player and not aim directly at them.
+Very common side scrollers.

 +Invulneralbe to damage script.
 After taking damage a script is called.
 The script itself uses the new waitfordamage key to enable and disable the player taking damage for a brief period of time.
 This system is very similar to classic platformer games such as Castlevania and Ninja Gaiden.
 Visuals and amount of time is controlled in the player's script.